 - ½ cup / 4 fl oz. chicken or vegetable stock

 - Place half the shredded cabbage into a large, lidded, ovenproof casserole.

 - Place a layer of pears on top of the cabbage and sprinkle with a pinch of salt.

 - Pour over ½ cup stock and the lemon juice.

 - Cover with the lid and bake at 325 F for 2 hours until the cabbage is just tender.

 - Remove from the oven and stir well.
 Add extra salt if needed.

 - Place the casserole on a medium heat and add the dried cranberries, if you are using them.

-- Make a slurry from the garbanzo bean flour and ½ cup stock.
+- In a small bowl, rapidly whisk the konjac flour and ½ cup stock.